 Common causes of back pain during pregnancy are typically related to two general structures of the lower back, that is the sacroiliac joint – the SI joint – as well as the lumbar spine.
-There are two reasons why the lower back and these structures in particular are more affected specifically in pregnancy.
-One is because as a mother’s abdomen grows outward, the center of gravity changes and the pull of the weight of the baby, of the fluid, of the amniotic sac – all those structures pull anteriorly, pulls towards the front, and increases the curvature of the lumbar spine.
-Also, the sacroiliac joints – or the joints that connect the sacrum to the ilium (to the pelvis) – are a fulcrum point, it’s a point of maximum leverage where the abdomen can pull forward as a lever arm and pull against the SI joint and cause pain in that area and painful inflammation.
+Now there are two reasons why the lower back and these structures in particular are more affected and specifically in pregnancy.
+One is because as a mother’s abdomen grows outward, the center of gravity changes and the pull — the weight of the baby, of the fluid, of the amniotic sac – all those structures pulls anteriorly, pulls towards the front, and increases the curvature of the lumbar spine.
+Also, the sacroiliac joints – or the joints that connect the sacrum to the ilium (to the pelvis) – and it's a fulcrum point, it’s a point of maximum - you know - leverage where the actual abdomen can pull forward as a lever arm and pull against the SI joint, cause pain in that area, pain and inflammation.

-One of the important is that mothers produce certain hormonal substances and have hormonal changes which allow the pelvic girdle to open up to allow the passage of the baby.
+Now one of the important factors is that mothers they reduce, there’s certain they produce certain hormonal substances, there’s hormonal changes which are there to allow the pelvic girdle to open up to allow the passage of the baby.
 Unfortunately, these hormonal changes aren’t specific for the pubic symphysis, which is where we like to see a little play to allow the passage of the baby’s head.
-The hormonal changes cause relaxation in multiple ligament structures, including the SI joint and the lower lumbar spine at its point where it’s most affected by the weight of the baby you have this compounding effect.
+The hormonal changes actually cause relaxation in multiple ligament structures, including the SI joint and the lower lumbar spine at its point where it’s most affected by the actual weight of the baby so you have this compounding effect.

 In order to treat low back pain in pregnancy, the first thing that should be done is it should be preemptively treated.
-That is a women who plans to get pregnant should work on core strengthening program before pregnancy.
-Exercise in pregnancy is extremely safe and even high levels of exercise are safe as long as the mother is doing these exercises before pregnancy, as long as their body is conditioned, and as long as they don’t exercise to exhaustion, then most likely the exercises are safe.
-So, if a mother has a strong core, strong abdominal musculature, a strong back, obliques – if the core is strong, then those muscles will help support the baby and support the spine so that there is not an exaggeration of that curvature of the spine and undue pressure placed on the sacroiliac joints.
+That is a women who plans to get pregnant should work on a core strengthening program before pregnancy.
+Exercise in pregnancy is extremely safe and even basically high levels of exercise are safe as long as the mother was doing these exercises before the pregnancy, as long as their body's conditioned, and as long as they don’t exercise to exhaustion, then most likely the exercises are safe.
+So, if a mother has a strong core, strong abdominal musculature, strong back, obliques – if the core is strong, then those muscles will help support the baby and support the spine so that there is not an exaggeration of that curvature of the spine and undue pressure placed on the sacroiliac joints.